Check Out Our Our New Seed Shop

 Saving Your Own Seed Potatoes

 The best UK seed potatoes are grown in Scotland where disease spreading aphids aren’t around so much and under strict conditions to avoid spreading disease.
-You can save tubers from one year to the next but this increases the risk of passing on and strengthening disease.
+You can save tubers from one year to the next.
+However, this increases the risk of passing on and strengthening disease.
 I would suggest you can get away with it for 1 year but then get fresh clean seed for the next.

 Planting Supermarket Potatoes